Handling Bugs and Troubleshooting

 IMPORTANT: Please see the Bug Hunting Algorithm after this manual for an in-depth look at investigating bugs.

-If you can't find anything useful on Trello:
+If you can't find anything useful on the Bug and Suggestion Platform:

 Reporting a bug is in many regards like convicting the developer of a crime.
 Just as in that case, you need a clear vision of what happened and why, hard evidence (screenshots) and witnesses (users).
 Unlike in a criminal case, though, it is considered appropriate and even necessary to reproduce the deed (see if you can reproduce the bug and get the same results).